mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 [Supported Algorithms](../supported_algorithms.md)

+**Notice:** The HQC KEM algorithms are disabled by default in recent versions of both Liboqs and the OQS-Provider, due to their current implementations not conforming to the latest specification, which includes important security fixes.
+For benchmarking purposes, the setup process includes an optional flag to enable HQC in these libraries, accompanied by a user confirmation prompt and warning.
+Enabling HQC is done at the user's own discretion and this project assumes no responsibility for its use.
+For instructions on enabling HQC, see the [Advanced Setup Configuration Guide](../advanced_setup_configuration.md), and refer to the [Disclaimer Document](../../DISCLAIMER.md) for more information on this issue.

 ## Preparing the Testing Environment
 Before running any tests, ensure your environment is correctly configured for either single-machine or two-machine testing.
 This includes opening required TCP ports in your firewall and generating the necessary TLS certificates and private keys.